Skip to main content

 Create the virtual environment

-Sets up a Python venv at /opt/ados/venv/ and installs the ados-drone-agent package from PyPI along with all dependencies (pymavlink, FastAPI, uvicorn, paho-mqtt, structlog, Textual, and more).
+Sets up a Python venv at /opt/ados/venv/ and installs the ados-drone-agent package from PyPI along with its dependencies (pymavlink, FastAPI, uvicorn, paho-mqtt, structlog, Rich, and more).
+The prebuilt Rust service binaries (supervisor, MAVLink router, control front, cloud relay, video, logging, and others) are fetched and placed in /opt/ados/bin/.

 4